Kadarius Toney Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Matchup vs. Chicago

-- The 223.3 passing yards the Bears give up per game makes them the NFL's fourth-ranked pass defense this season.
+- The 223.3 yards per game the Bears are giving up through the air makes them the NFL's fourth-ranked pass defense.

-- With 28 passing TDs conceded this season, the Bears defense is ranked 28th in the league.
+- At 1.9 passing TDs conceded per game, the Bears defense is ranked 28th in the league.

 Recent Performances

-- In last week's game against the Eagles, Toney was targeted nine times and racked up four catches for 28 yards.
+- In last week's outing against the Eagles, Toney was targeted nine times, picking up 28 yards on four receptions.

-- Over his last three games, Toney has totaled 28 yards on four receptions, averaging 9.3 yards per game, on nine targets.
+- Toney has caught four passes on nine targets for 28 yards, averaging 9.3 yards over his last three outings.

 Toney's New York Teammates